Effects of the Chernobyl disaster: International response

 After the Chernobyl Disaster, a number of countries were reluctant to expand their nuclear programs.
-Italy and Switzerland tried to ban nuclear power all together.
+Italy and Switzerland tried to ban nuclear power altogether.
 Other countries, such as the Netherlands and Finland postponed the addition of nuclear power plants.
 The disaster reaffirmed policy made by Austria and Sweden to terminate use of all nuclear energy.
 Germany set up regulatory organizations and new policy including the Federal Ministry of Environment and Reactor Safety and a new act for precaution protection against nuclear radiation.

 Policy levers were not only implemented on a national level, but on an international level as well.
 In June 1986, the European Community implemented new standards for cesium.
 They attempted to do the same for iodine, but could not reach an agreement.
-Additionally several international programs were formed, including the World Association of Nuclear Operators.
+Several international programs were formed, including the World Association of Nuclear Operators.
 This association essentially linked 130 operators in 30 countries.
 Nuclear engineers would visit nuclear plants worldwide to learn and work towards better safety precautions.

 The International Atomic Energy Agency (IAEA), established in 1957, created the Nuclear Safety Assistance Coordination Centre, which serves as an example of the international, multilateral cooperation resulting from the disaster (World Nuclear, 2016).
 They created the Convention on Early Notification of a Nuclear Accident and Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency.
 Nations called for a more comprehensive set of obligatory regulations for nuclear power plants from safe management of installation to safe management of radioactive waste.
-They also created the Joint Convention of Safety of Spent Fuel Management in which obliged nations to create proper policy to control nuclear power plant management.
+They created the Joint Convention on the Safety of Spent Fuel Management, which obligated nations to establish proper policies for the management of nuclear power plants.

+A number of charitable organizations were also created across various countries to support those affected by the disaster.
+In the United Kingdom, Chernobyl Children's Project (UK), Friends of Chernobyl's Children, Aid Convoy, Chernobyl 2000, and Chernobyl Children Life Line were set up to assist people affected by the meltdown, radiation, and evacuation.
+Organizations were also created in Ireland, with The Greater Chernobyl Cause, the Chernobyl Children's Trust, and the Chernobyl Children International.
+In the United States, the Chernobyl Children International was established to help those economically affected by the disaster.